The set of 1991 Calgary Cannons baseball cards conjures up a lot of different emotions for fans.

 Cannons players took the loss hard, as they believed they had been victimized by some late-season call-ups by the Mariners, including pitchers Dave Burba and Dave Fleming.

-Owner Russ Parker was just as gutted with how everything played out, especially with a lineup featuring league MVP Tina Martinez.
+Owner Russ Parker was just as gutted with how everything played out, especially with a lineup featuring league MVP Tino Martinez.
 He laid the blame at the feet of the Mariners.